WHAT FORMAL EDUCATION IS REQUIRED TO BECOME AN ATTORNEY IN NYS?

 WHAT IS NEXT AFTER GRADUATION FROM LAW SCHOOL?

 The UBE is administered on the last Tuesday and Wednesday of February and July.
 During the morning session on Tuesday, applicants are given three hours to complete two Multistate Performance Test (MPT) items.
 During the afternoon session on Tuesday, applicants are given three hours to answer six Multistate Essay Exam (MEE) questions.
-On Wednesday, applicants will take the Multistate Bar Examination (MBE), which is a six-hour, 200 question multiple-choice exam divided into two 3-hour sessions.
+On Wednesday, applicants will take the Multistate Bar Examination (MBE), which is a six-hour, 200-question multiple-choice exam divided into two 3-hour sessions.
 The passing score for the exam varies from state to state.
 In NYS, the passing score is 266 out of a 400-point scale.
 The score is transferable between states that also administer the UBE.
-As of May 2018, there are 31 states and US territories that have adopted the UBE.
-The remaining states have their own individual bar exams.
+As of June 2022, there are 41 jurisdictions including states and US territories that have adopted the UBE.
+The remaining states and territories have their own individual bar exams.